louislam/vestacp-crossover-adminlte/README.md

 Still work in progress, do not try it on any production server.
 Currently it is a INCOMPLETE theme.

-## Requirement
+## Changelog

-Currrently target for the version of	0.9.8 Release:12.
+### 2016-05-06
+Inject the theme using Javascript instead of modifiying all html and files.

 ## Installation
 1. Backup /usr/local/vesta/web/.